spitbol/88-binary/README.md

 # SPITBOL-88

-The file SPIT88.ZIP contains the files as shipped in the 1990's.
+The file SPIT88.ZIP contains the files as shipped in the 1990's by Mark Emmer of Catspaw,Inc.

 The remaining files in this distribution are the files contained in SPIT88.ZIP with licensing information attached, using a BSD-style license contained in the file LICENSE.